 - Weight becoming the central focus of their life

-Individuals who suffer from compulsive eating often aren’t taken seriously about their condition which is as harmful and dangerous as the more known eating disorders.
+Individuals who suffer from compulsive eating often aren’t taken seriously about their condition, which is as harmful and dangerous as more well-known eating disorders.
 They are dismissed simply as being obese and lazy and told to go on a diet.
-Diets however do nothing to help those afflicted with compulsive eating because these people have a psychological disorder that is causing them to behave this way with food.
+However, diets do nothing to help those afflicted with compulsive eating because these people have a psychological disorder that is causing them to behave this way with food.

 They are desperately attempting to stifle their stresses and troubles with food, so the average diet simply cannot help.
 What an individual needs to recover from compulsive eating is specialized treatment.

-A quality eating disorder treatment facility will use cognitive behavioral therapy to explore the underlying issues that are causing the behavior in the first place.
-They’ll also incorporate family therapy so the family can heal as a whole and of course nutritional education and counseling is a must to encourage healthier eating habits after the relationship with food becomes less distorted.
+A quality eating disorder treatment facility, such as Destination Hope, will use cognitive behavioral therapy to explore the underlying issues that are causing the behavior.
+They’ll also incorporate family therapy so the family can heal as a whole.
+And, of course, nutritional education and counseling are a must to encourage healthier eating habits, after the relationship with food becomes less distorted.

-These facilities must also screen every individual suffering from compulsive eating for co-occurring substance abuse issues as these two illnesses often go hand in hand.
+These facilities must also screen every individual suffering from compulsive eating for co-occurring substance abuse issues, as these two illnesses often go hand in hand.
 Compulsive eaters will often abuse substances like cocaine and heroin to try and lose weight and suppress their appetite.
-They’ll also abuse alcohol and other substances as a coping mechanism to try and feel better about their poor body image and self worth.
-These kinds of substance abuse can lead to subsequent addiction very quickly.
+They’ll also abuse alcohol and other substances as a coping mechanism to try and feel better about their poor body image and self-worth.
+This kind of substance abuse can lead to subsequent addiction very quickly.

 Compulsive eating is a serious mental illness that needs to be treated as such before irreversible physical damage is done to the sufferer’s body.
-Destination Hope: The Women’s Program is a leading treatment center in Florida for women who suffer from the co-occurring illnesses of addiction and eating disorders.
+Destination Hope is a leading treatment center in Florida for those who suffer from co-occurring illnesses of addiction and eating disorders.